 Richey | Big Ten football power rankings

 Oct.
+17—The three best teams in the Big Ten haven't changed — Michigan, Ohio State and Penn State still rule.

-10—Nothing has really changed in the Big Ten at the midway point of the season.
-The East is dominant.
-The West is a mess.
-And the latest power rankings from Illinois beat writer Scott Richey continue to illustrate that:
+The rest of the league is far less settled, as the latest rankings from Illinois beat writer Scott Richey illustrate:

 ➜ Previous ranking: No. 2